 132. Task Planning

-Task planning involves setting goals, finding necessary resources, and scheduling events that are related to certain tasks.
-When you are able to do this effectively, you can achieve your goals in the amount of time that you have available.
+Task planning involves setting goals, finding necessary resources, and scheduling events related to certain tasks.
+When you can do this effectively, you can achieve your goals in the amount of time available.

 133. Task Tracking

 Keeping up with your progress is an important skill that employers look for, especially when hiring for a leadership position.
-Not only is it important to be able to track your own progress, it is also imperative to keep up with your employees’ tasks to make sure that everyone is working on a schedule.
+It is important to be able to track your own progress; it is also imperative to keep up with your employees’ tasks to make sure that everyone is working on a schedule.